nhsuk/nhsapp-frontend/docs/get-started/production.md

 To start using NHS App styles, components and patterns contained here, you’ll need to include NHS App frontend in your project.

-### Option 1: install using npm
+### Install using npm

 We recommend [installing NHS App frontend using npm](/get-started/installing-with-npm/).
 Using this option, you will be able to:

-- selectively include the CSS or JavaScript for individual components
+- selectively include the CSS for individual components
 - build your own styles or components based on the palette or typography and spacing mixins
 - customise the build (for example, overriding colours or enabling global styles)
-- use the component Nunjucks templates

-### Option 2: include compiled files

-If your project does not use npm, or if you want to try out NHS App frontend in your project without installing it through npm, you can [download and include compiled stylesheets, JavaScript and the asset files](/get-started/installing-compiled/).

-Using this option, you will be able to include all the CSS and JavaScript of NHS.UK fontend in your project.

-You will not be able to:

-- selectively include the CSS or JavaScript for individual components
-- build your own styles or components based on the palette or typography and spacing mixins
-- customise the build, for example, overriding colours or enabling global styles
 - use the component Nunjucks templates